-Jaundice is not a rash, but it is noticeable through the skin.
-Newborns with jaundice have a yellow tint to their skin and the whites of their eyes.
+Jaundice is not a rash, but it’s noticeable through the skin.
+Newborns with jaundice have a yellow tint to their skin and in the whites of their eyes.
 It usually goes away a few days after birth.
 It can cause health problems if it gets bad enough.
-If your newborn looks yellow to you, call your family doctor right away.
+If your newborn looks yellow, call your doctor right away.
 Treatment for jaundice involves laying the baby under a special light for a number of hours or days.
 Babies with severe jaundice may need to receive treatment in a hospital.

 Things to consider

 Most newborn rashes are harmless and go away by themselves.
 But sometimes a rash is a symptom of an infection.
 These can be dangerous to a newborn baby.
 Call your doctor if you notice any of the following signs or symptoms in your infant.

 - Any rash along with other symptoms, such as fever, lethargy, cough, excessive fussiness, or poor feeding.